jabrena/dvbe25-demos/churrera/demo/src/main/resources/hello-world/prompt2.md

-if the verification is successful, then the goal is achieved and you can commit and push the changes to the branch to create the PR and only commit java sources
+if the verification is successful, then the goal is achieved and you can commit and push the changes to the branch to create the PR PR title need to be "Devoxx BE 2025 Hello World" and only commit java sources